URAC Health Website Accreditation and What it Means for You

 How do URAC standards protect the privacy and security of information?

-The URAC standards provide strong protections of personal information you may give to WebMD.
-For example, WebMD may not collect personal health information without asking for your consent, and they always disclose if your information is shared with third parties.
-URAC standards also make sure that WebMD proves security procedures are sufficient to keep your information private and secure.
+The URAC standards require strong protections of personal information you may give to WebMD.
+For example, WebMD may not collect personal health information without asking for your consent.
+URAC standards also require that WebMD provide specified levels of security procedures.

 How are URAC standards developed?